sylesh-687/shaileshthakur-resume/Core Java Interview Questions.md

 #### Q6: What is JIT compiler ?
       A: JIT compiler is part of JVM which increases the speed of java program.
 ---

+#### Q7: Which part of JVM will allocate memory for java program?
+      A: Class Loader Subsystem.
+---

+#### Q8: Which algo is used by Garbage Collector to remove all unused variables and objects from memory?
+      A: Mark and Sweep.
+---

+#### Q9: How can u call Garbage Collector?
+      A: GC is automatically invoked when the program is being run.
+It is also be called by calling gc() method of Runtime Class or System Class in java.
+---